smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-11-historization.md

 * workaround script to parse all arguments correctly in the Airbyte container while using buildah without the proper entrypoint.
 Copy [start_buildah.sh](start_buildah.sh) script into `config` directory

 ### SDLB configuration
-Now, the related dataObjects and action are added to the SDLB configuration [config/chess.conf](chess.conf).
+Now, the related DataObjects and Action are added to the SDLB configuration [config/chess.conf](chess.conf).

 #### DataObject
 As a source object the AirbyteDataObject is used.
 Again the MSSQL server with the user credentials are specified.
 Further, in the streamName the table is selected.
 The cmd specifies how to run Airbyte.
 Here the mentioned workaround script is called in the container.
 As target, again a Delta Lake table is chosen, here called `int_chess_cdc`.
 Practically, we would prevent of duplicating tables, here we create a new one to provide the possibility to compare both results.